 Who We Are

-This review utilized a collaborative testing format.
-We sought out expert opinion from three primary testers who were tasked with trying out these six pairs day-in and day-out, and comparing each of them in as many different conditions as a drought year would allow.
+We sought out expert opinion from three primary testers who were tasked with trying out these skis day-in and day-out, and comparing each of them in as many different conditions as a drought year would allow.
 Our testers come from different backgrounds, have unique styles, and differ in their taste.
 Other friends and colleagues provided input for each test model to temper the strong opinions of our lead testers.